LuXDAmore/LuXDAmore/README.md

 I'm also a Vue/Nuxt community contributor (modules and plugins).
 I've also been a speaker at the [International VueJs Day in Italy 📽️](https://www.youtube.com/watch?v=4-HyGHAIOcY).

-⚡ In 2018, I graduated and certified by Google (and Udacity) as "Google Mobile and Web Specialist", coming as one in the top 1000 developers (selected from over 200,000 candidates from all over the world).
+⚡ In 2018, I graduated and certified by Google (and Udacity) as "Google Mobile and Web Specialist", coming as one in the top 1000 developers (selected from over 200,000 candidates from all over the world) - [check the certification](https://www.udacity.com/certificate/LD2DHJKR).

 🔭 I have
 - 9+ years in frontend development (with Vue), 6+ year (with Nuxt);
-- 15 Years with Javascript (NodeJs);
+- 15 Years with Javascript (and NodeJs);
-- 4 Years of Typescript;
+- 5 Years of Typescript;
-- 8+ Years with PHP: Laravel or WordPress;
+- 8+ Years with PHP: Laravel and WordPress;
 - Ability to solve problems without reliance on code generation or AI-assisted development tools;
 - English level: intermediate-high;
 - Experience with Socket.io;